Tyler Huntley Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- In two matchups against the Steelers, Huntley averaged zero passing yards per game, 138.5 yards below his over/under in Sunday's game.
+- In two matchups against the Steelers, Huntley averaged zero passing yards per game, 195.5 yards less than his over/under in Sunday's game.

-- Huntley did not throw a touchdown pass in any of those games.

-- The 239.8 yards per game the Steelers are giving up through the air makes them the NFL's 13th-ranked pass defense.
+- The 239.8 passing yards the Steelers allow per game makes them the NFL's 13th-ranked pass defense this season.

-- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 15th in the NFL.
+- The Steelers have allowed 24 touchdowns through the air (1.5 per game).
+They are 15th in the league in that category.

 Recent Performances

-- Huntley tacked on 54 yards on six carries, averaging nine yards per carry.
+- He also carried the ball six times for 54 yards, averaging nine yards per carry on the ground.

-- Over his last three games, Huntley has recorded 412 passing yards (137.3 yards per game) while going 48-for-72 (66.7% completion percentage) and throwing two touchdowns and one interception.
+- Huntley has put up 412 passing yards (137.3 ypg) on 48-of-72 with two touchdowns against one interception over his last three games.

-- He's also figured in the ground game, with 127 rushing yards (42.3 ypg) on 19 carries with two rushing touchdowns.
+- He has added 127 rushing yards (42.3 ypg) on 19 carries while scoring two touchdowns on the ground.

 Huntley's Baltimore Teammates